glella/lako/README.md

 ## Interpreted version

+Status:
-Status: Finished & tested scanner and tokenizer.
+* Finished & tested scanner and tokenizer.
+* Finished Expressions Syntax Tree and tested AST printer.

 For now it just prints the tokens back.